QuimCrous/QuimCrous/README.md

-- 👋 Hi, I’m @QuimCrous
+- 👋 Hi, I’m @QuimCrous 'Fullstack developer'

 - 💪 I'm a person very committed to work, with the desire to improve myself and continue learning.
 I'm interested in a position that allows